itscarlosrufo/e2e-ts-gql-workshop/README.md

 **👍 Essentials**

-- Node
-- Git

-**🤙 Nice to have**

-- VSCode
-  - GraphQL for VSCode
-  - Apollo GraphQL
+- Node.
+Latest LTS Version (10.15.3).
+- Git.
+Latest LTS Version (2.21.0).

 ---

 # 🌏 Intro

+Open a terminal

-Fork the repository
+Fork and clone this repository
-Clone forked repository

 ```
 git clone https://github.com/${👩‍💻👨‍💻}/end-to-end-type-safe-graphql-workshop
 ```

-Navigate to folder
+Navigate to the created folder
 ```
-cd end-to-end-type-safe-graphql-workshop
+cd e2e-ts-gql-workshop
 ```

 ---

 # 🚀 Server

+Time -0, it'll be time to liftoff creating (from scratch) a GraphQL Server.
+TypeDefs, resolvers & context will be the boosters of the GraphQL JS implementation.
+Then, we'll take all the advantages of having a strongly typed GraphQL Schema to auto-generate the TypeScript types based on our GraphQL type definitions!

-Summary
+## Summary

 - S0: JS GraphQL Server Demo
 - S1: JS GraphQL Server